Probing the pathogens that afflicted ancient humanity

 Ancient biomolecular analyses of fossils and skeletons are now producing direct evidence of pathogens from ancient sites.
 These are challenging some old assumptions about diseases in ancient societies.
 As they killed our ancestors and ancient relatives, pathogens imposed selection on hundreds of human genes.
 Their effects continue to shape our biology and health today—sometimes in paradoxical ways.

-Over a number of posts I'll be exploring what we know about ancient pathogens and the evolution of human immunity.
-It's an area that I have studied in my own research on human genetics and natural selection in ancient people.
+I've studied the evolution of human immunity in my own research on human genetics and natural selection in ancient people.
 Pathogens and immunity are becoming more and more a part of studies of the deeper timescale of human origins.

-In this first installment, I'll look at some of the diversity of pathogens that matter to humans today, and a sampling of their varied pathways into our evolutionary story.
+In this post I'll look at some of the diversity of pathogens that matter to humans today.
+These help to chart varied pathways into our evolutionary story.

 The scope of infectious disease today